slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 ad-hoc distribution of software, such as through a link on a website, is considered an "ecosystem".

-The package ecosystem's maintainers are responsible for ensuring that consumers only use artifacts that meet the producers' stated expectations.
-The package ecosystem may also be responsible for providing provenance to consumers.
+The package ecosystem's maintainers are responsible for reliably redistributing artifacts and provenance, making the producers' expectations available to consumers, and providing tools to enable safe artifact consumption (e.g. whether an artifact meets its producer's expectations).

 ### Setting Expectations

-<dfn>Expectations</dfn> define the allowed values for
-[`buildType`](/provenance/v1#buildType) and
-[`externalParameters`](/provenance/v1#externalParameters)
+<dfn>Expectations</dfn> are known provenance values that indicate the corresponding
-for a given package (assuming it uses the SLSA provenance format) in order to address
+artifact is authentic.
+For example, a producer can define the allowed values for [`buildType`](/provenance/v1#buildType) and [`externalParameters`](/provenance/v1#externalParameters) for a given package (assuming it uses the SLSA provenance format) in order to address